-Everybody deserves a holiday once in a while but so many people refuse to go because they are so concerned about leaving the cat - but it really doesn’t have to be such a problem.
+Everybody deserves a holiday once in a while but so many people refuse to go because they are so concerned about leaving the cat and struggle choosing a cattery – but it really doesn’t have to be such a problem.

 If you find a good cattery, and book it sufficiently in advance, you will have a great holiday safe in the knowledge that your cat is receiving five-star care.
 Your cat won’t be at home or in familiar surroundings but, if the cattery is chosen well, he may even be having a little holiday of his own.

 There are some very good boarding catteries out there but, unfortunately, there are some dreadful ones too.
 There is no substitute for doing your own groundwork and investigating the local catteries.